• Skip to main content

 Instructions

 • Scrub the potatoes well.
 Don't peel them.
-Prick with a fork all over and bake for 45-50 minutes (or until cooked through) at 200 C.
+Prick all over with a fork and bake for 45-50 minutes (or until cooked through) at 200 C/ 400 F.

 • As soon as the potatoes are cool enough to handle, peel them and mash them using a potato ricer or a box grater.